MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install-sql-2022.md

   For information on installing and using Java, see [Install SQL Server Language Extensions on Windows](../../language-extensions/install/windows-java.md).

-4. **Next steps vary:** Beginning with SQL Server 2022, runtimes for R, Python, and Java, are no longer shipped or installed within SQL Setup.
+4. **Next steps vary from previous versions:** Beginning with SQL Server 2022, runtimes for R, Python, and Java, are no longer shipped or installed within SQL Setup.
 Instead, install your desired R and/or Python custom runtime(s) and packages.
 See the next sections to:

 - [Install R](#install-r)
 - [Install Python](#install-python)